akhealth/EIS-Modernization/modular-experience.md

-# User experience guidelines
+# Product design strategy

 Alaska is shifting development of the ARIES system to a more fully modular approach.

 Beyond technical modularity, which was begun with the initial ARIES development, **we’ll also be utilizing modular procurement and modular product design techniques.**

-### Modular procurement
+### Implications of modular procurement

 We will be soliciting vendors through a **series of modular contracts** to develop components to improve and extend the functionality of the ARIES system.

 We believe this approach will reduce risk, be a better value to Alaskans, deliver important features to users faster, and increase opportunities for the vendor community to participate.
-We have greater confidence that we will get working code from vendors into users' hands faster than with a single, traditional, big contract.
+We have greater confidence that we will get working code from vendors into users' hands faster through modular procurements than with a single, traditional, big contract.

 But it also introduces challenges from a product design perspective.
 How do we keep moving ARIES forward without imposing the burden of maintaining/building upon legacy code on new vendors?
 How do we incorporate the work of multiple teams into a cohesive overall product architecture?